-Hanging clothing from closets can be left on hangers and placed in wardrobe cartons.
-You may want to consider purchasing several of these special cartons from your moving company.
-One will hold about two feet of compressed clothing on hangers; figure more cartons if wrinkles are a concern.
-If wardrobe cartons are not used, each garment should be removed from its hanger, folded and placed in a suitcase or a carton lined with clean paper.
+Clothing hanging in closets can be left on hangers and placed in wardrobe cartons.
+One wardrobe box holds about two feet of compressed clothing on hangers - use more cartons if wrinkles are a concern.
+If wardrobe cartons are not used, each garment should be removed from its hanger, folded and placed in a carton lined with clean paper.

-Hats may be left in hatboxes and placed in large cartons, or stuff the crown of each hat with crumpled tissue paper, wrap tissue loosely around the outside and place in a carton lined with clean paper, with the heavier hats at the bottom.
-Don't pack anything else with hats.
-Label the carton "FRAGILE."
+Hats may be left in hat boxes and placed in large cartons, or stuff the crown of each hat with crumpled tissue paper, wrap tissue loosely around the outside and place in a carton lined with clean paper, with the heavier hats at the bottom.

 Bedding, Linens & Towels